Join Here | Log In

 Check out the full article on mast cell activation syndrome, along with the lifehacks section there.
 Reducing mast cell activation through supplements, such as luteolin or quercetin, may help reduce symptoms.

-The genetic connections here are theoretical, but it may give you a starting point for talking with your doctor or doing more research.
+These genetic connections are theoretical, but they may give you a starting point for talking with your doctor or doing more research.

 Vagal nerve stimulation: